|

 3. Humidification: Inspired air is humidified by water that evaporates from the nasal mucosa and raises the relative humidity of the inspired air to 75% or more.
 This ensures the air reaches the lungs at optimal moisture levels, preserving ciliary function and preventing respiratory infections.
 Moisture is crucial for keeping the ciliary epithelium healthy and functional.
 If the relative humidity drops to 50%, the ciliary function can stop within 8 to 10 minutes.
 This means that breathing dry air can increase the likelihood of respiratory tract infections.
 Each day, about 1 litre of water evaporates from the nasal mucosa to maintain these humidity levels.

-1. Mucociliary Mechanism: The mucociliary mechanism in the nasal mucosa plays a vital role in trapping and clearing pathogens and particles from the air we breathe.
-The mucosa contains goblet cells and secretory glands that produce a mucous blanket, consisting of a superficial mucus layer and a deeper serous layers.
-Cilia beat continuously, moving this blanket toward the nasopharynx at a speed of 5–10 mm per minute, clearing it every 10–20 minutes.
+1. Mucociliary Mechanism and Clearance: The mucociliary mechanism in the nasal mucosa plays a vital role in trapping and clearing pathogens and particles from the air we breathe.
+The mucosa contains goblet cells and secretory glands that produce a mucous blanket, consisting of a superficial mucus layer and a deeper serous layer.
+This mucous blanket moves like a conveyor belt towards the nasopharynx.
+Cilia beat continuously, moving this blanket toward the nasopharynx at a speed of 5–10 mm per minute, clearing it every 10–20 minutes and removes 80% of the particles before the air reaches the pharynx.
 This process traps bacteria, viruses, and dust particles, preventing respiratory infections.
 The presence of turbinates increases the surface area for trapping particles.
 In mammals, cilia beat 10–20 times per second, with an effective stroke that pushes mucus forward and a recovery stroke that returns them to their original position.
 Conditions like immotile cilia syndrome (Kartagener Syndrome) can impair this function, leading to mucus buildup and chronic issues such as rhinosinusitis and bronchiectasis.
 Factors like drying, drugs, and pollutants can also affect ciliary movement.

 3. Protective Reflexes: Sneezing expels foreign particles that irritate the nasal mucosa.
 This reflex, combined with a large flow of nasal secretions efficiently washes them out.
 The pH of these nasal secretions remains nearly constant at 7, which is optimal for the action of cilia and lysozyme.
 Changes in nasal pH, caused by infections or nasal drops, can significantly impair the functions of cilia and lysozyme.
 The nose performs its functions so efficiently that it filters, humidifies, and warms about 500 cubic feet of air every 24 hours.
 This process clears the air of dust, bacteria, and viruses before it reaches the lungs.